More than once during a storm — as I've fretted over the contents of my freezer or my lack of access to Netflix — I've found myself asking:

 Why doesn't the U.S. bury its power lines?

-It turns out I'm not alone.
+It turns out I'm not alone in wondering.

 Burying power lines is expensive